fauzigo/kernel-slackware-efi-update/README.md

 This script shouldn't screw up any active slackware installation, but it might.

-Common sense if you download it and use it.
+Common sense if you use this.
+It worth noting that ad the end, mkinitrd is ran, change this line accordingly *IMPORTANT*

 ### 2.2 switch